 Maybe the title of the 2017 album Infinite Worlds was prophetic: by the time Lætitia Tamko took these songs on tour with the likes of Julien Baker and Courtney Barnett, the shapes spun out of their ragged indie-rock clothes and became amorphous, with deeper synthetic textures.
 Not only the sound but the songs' urgent search for meaning slowly began to expand outward.
 For those lucky to witness it, Tamko was very quickly redefining her lane in real time.
 And now, nothing sounds quite like Vagabon.

-All the Women in Me is Vagabon's first album for Nonesuch Records — an unexpected, but perfectly suited flex as she joins a roster featuring Rhiannon Giddens, Laurie Anderson and David Byrne.
-She wrote and produced every song, and for the album's lead single, "Flood Hands," she performs every single instrument.
+Vagabon's first album for Nonesuch Records is self-titled — an unexpected, but perfectly suited flex as she joins a roster featuring Rhiannon Giddens, Laurie Anderson and David Byrne.
+She wrote and produced every song, and for the album's lead single, "Flood," she performs every single instrument.

 Spend some time with the watery guitar that glides just above Tamko's resonant tenor (now also sporting an airy falsetto), the slickly piercing synth and the sparse-yet-striking beat production — Vagabon's been expanding to this dense space where the weight of the world floats.